jamaltheatlantean/community-we-fund/README.md

 ## A COMMUNITY FUNDING CONTRACT
 I created this contract as one of six projects that i came up with after i was confident enough and ready to start building dApps that'll go on the block-chain.
-I built it to help boost close community/organizational funding, for the purpose of granting loans to it's members so one of it's purpose is to be simple, transparent and easy to use.
+I built it to help boost close community/organizational funding, for the purpose of granting loans to it's members.

-Community members are assigned the role of Benefactor, and to ensure that everyone is ready to commit to funding as a community they are required to pay a registration fee that gets stored in the contract.
+Community members are assigned the role of Benefactor when they register and pay the registration fee.

-The community can agree upon an agreed interval for group funding(weekly/monthly/yearly) and if a member of the community was in need of funding they will simply make a request to have a certain amount of funds transferred from the community funds to them.
-If more than half of the community approves of the individuals reason then they get the funds transferred to them by calling the execute function hardcoded.
+If a member of the community was in need of funding they will simply fill out a request form stating how much they needed and to be more convincing they are also required to give the community a good reason as to why they should approve the loan request.
+If more than half of the community approves of the individuals request then they can get the funds transferred to them by calling the execute function on the smart contract.

 ## BUILDING THE DAPP

-It was fun to build and get creative in creating this dApp by combining a few things i had learned throughout my learning curve, and although i barely had any challenges during the build, i got stuck at the execute function, which is designd to pay the amount of ETH requested for loan.
-For some reason it wasn't paying the address that had made a request.
-I had this problem for two days, and no, stack overflow wasn't helpful, as i had received more than 25 views yet no response.
-Maybe i asked the question wrongly, but i wasn't going to let that slow me down, so i turned to a friend and showed him the code.
-We spent the next three days looking for a solution, and in that time we found the need to implement more logic to the function.
-Shortly after we found that my original code wasn't processing the amount of approvals needed before ETH could be sent, and he came up with a solution.
-We got it functioning then cleaned up the code and got it ready to be pushed to github.
+It was fun to build and get creative in creating this smart contract by combining a few things i had learned throughout my learning curve.

 ## Getting Started on this project